Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Carbon-Aware Governance Gates

 \section{Carbon-Aware Governance Gates}

-We introduce Carbon-Aware Governance Gates (CAGG), governance checkpoints integrating sustainability metrics and policies into validation and oversight decisions.
+In this section, we introduce Carbon-Aware Governance Gates (CAGG), governance checkpoints integrating sustainability metrics and policies into validation and oversight decisions.
 Figure~\ref{fig:cagg_architecture} illustrates the proposed Carbon-Aware Governance (CAG) Layer and its integration with GenAI services and DevOps toolchains.
-The figure presents a layered reference architecture of the proposed CAG and Validation framework in the context of GenAI-enabled software development.
-The proposed architecture integrates various sustainability governance elements into AI-assisted software development processes through the addition of a specific human-AI governance and validation layer.
+The figure presents a layered reference architecture for GenAI-enabled software development.
+Existing governance elements such as the oversight workflow manager and policy enforcement mechanisms are treated as baseline governance infrastructure, whereas CAGG introduces the Green Validation Orchestrator, Carbon Budget Manager, and Energy and Carbon Provenance Ledger as sustainability-specific architectural extensions.

 The Development Ecosystem layer captures the boundaries of the development environment in which software development teams interact with GenAI-based services and DevOps toolchains.
 The oversight workflow manager and green validation orchestrator mediate governance orchestration within GenAI-based software development processes.
 At the Governance Control layer, policy enforcement mechanisms and carbon budgeting mechanisms are used to manage GenAI-based software development processes in accordance with organizational sustainability objectives.
 A closed feedback loop connects validation, budgeting, and policy enforcement mechanisms to determine governance decisions.
 Finally, the Observability and Provenance layer ensures traceability within GenAI-based software development processes through an energy and carbon provenance ledger.